Water resources management in Egypt: The North Sinai Development Project

-The New Valley Project (Toshka project)
+The New Valley Project

-The New Valley Project (Toshka project) is a system of canals around Sheikh Zayed Canal, fed from Lake Nasser through the Mubarak Pumping Station to irrigate 234,000 hectares in the Sahara.
+The New Valley Project, or Toshka project, is a system of canals around Sheikh Zayed Canal, fed from Lake Nasser through the Mubarak Pumping Station to irrigate 234,000 hectares in the Sahara.
 The project was begun in 1997, the pumping station was completed in 2003 and the entire project is scheduled to be completed before 2020.
 Private investors were supposed to complete the tertiary canals bringing water to the farmers.
 However, as of 2012 these investments significantly lagged behind, so that benefits from the project were much lower than expected.

-The West Delta Region Project
+The West Delta Project

-The Infrastructure Project for Irrigation Improvement in the West Delta Region aims to improve irrigation on 500 thousand feddan, reclamation of 170 thousand feddan and rehabilitation of infrastructure serving 250 thousand feddan.
+The Infrastructure Project for Irrigation Improvement in the West Delta region aims to improve irrigation on 500 thousand feddan, reclamation of 170 thousand feddan and rehabilitation of infrastructure serving 250 thousand feddan.
 This project is a public-private partnership designed as a hybrid scheme based largely on the design-build-operate (DBO) model.
 Under this model a private operator would design and construct the system, and operate it for 30 years, including the associated demand and commercial risks.
 The public sector would own the assets finances the project.
 According to the World Bank, the decision process from design to execution involved users from the conception through a water user council.
 Revenues are supposed to come through a two-part tariff, consisting of a fixed fee based on the land area a volumetric fee based on water use.
 As of 2012, the new Egyptian government had frozen the project.